 Credit risk is the risk of financial loss arising from the default of customers failing to pay their invoices.

-Kroll provides its clients with a clear overview of its fees before work starts on a project.
+KIS provides its clients with a clear overview of its fees before work starts on a project.
 The Firm may request clients to pay upfront, in instalments upon completion of certain milestones or upon completion of the project.
-Kroll occasionally acts for clients in financial distress and writing off invoices is a real risk for the business.
+KIS occasionally acts for clients in financial distress and writing off invoices is a real risk for the business.
 Selling a service limits the impact of such write-offs because the Firm incurs very few external costs in connection with its operations.
 Consequently, unpaid bills are not an immediate threat to the business.

 6.2.
 Market Risk